 This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

-The wailing shriek came from a young woman, whose eyes had turned wide as she saw her frail mother being dragged out of their home.
+The shriek came from a young woman, whose eyes had turned wide as she saw her frail mother being dragged out of their home.

 The older woman, who had pale hair and wrinkles carved into her face around her eyes, was shoved down by strange men dressed as darkly as the shadows.
 She and her daughter looked almost nothing alike.
 If it weren’t for the latter’s desperate cries.
 The daughter saw her head hitting the ground.
 Fear pried deep into her as she frantically thought that the blow had given her a concussion.
 But worse things were to come.